 According to Seth Rogen, Steve Carell was so nervous that the film would be shut down by the studio, he had the writers prepare a back-up version of the script that didn't contain a single word of profanity.

 Steve Carell's wife Nancy Carell (Walls) suggested Jane Lynch for the role of Paula, who also worked with Carell during their Second City days.
 Before Walls suggested Lynch for the role, it was written to be played by a man, and the character did not come on to Andy until Lynch had been cast and the actors came up with that scene (with her singing the "beautiful old Guatemalan love song" to Andy) during rehearsals.

-Andy, David, Cal and Jay are believed to be in the same age group.
-However, Seth Rogen (Cal) was only 22 years old at the time of filming while Steve Carell, Paul Rudd and Romany Malco were in their mid-30's to 40's.
+Andy, David, Cal, and Jay are believed to be in the same age group.
+However, Seth Rogen (Cal) was only twenty-two years old at the time of filming, while Steve Carell, Paul Rudd and Romany Malco were in their mid-30s to 40s.

-When Trish is helping Andy package up his toys for sale she mentions that "the only other person that has as many toys as you, is my friend Eric Gilliland".
-Eric, who is a real friend of Catherine Keener, was the head writer on the Roseanne (1988) show and has written and produced many others.
+When Trish is helping Andy package up his toys for sale she mentions that "oh my god, this guy Eric Gilliland, he has bought like fifteen of these (toys from eBay).
+I think he likes action figures even more than you."
+Eric, who is a real friend of Catherine Keener, was the head writer on Roseanne (1988), and has written and produced many others.

 Several times in the movie, Cal wears t-shirts with music LP covers on them.
 They are: - Nirvana: Nevermind - Sonic Youth: Dirty - Public Enemy: Fear of a Black Planet - Genius/The GZA: Liquid Swords.
 All these albums were released through Universal Music labels; this film was released by Universal Pictures.